Yued: European settlement

 The Yued region, like other Aboriginal cultures, underwent cultural shifts following the arrival of Europeans in Australia.
 The arrival of four Dutch trading fleets within the vicinity of Moore River between 1656 and 1658 has been identified as the earliest European visit to the Yued region.
 However, colonisation did not occur until Irish-born explorer and diarist George Fletcher Moore visited the Garban River in the Yued Region in 1836, later renamed Moore River after him.

-Settlers attracted to the Yued region by its fertile land and steady growth of yam fields initially focused their pastoral work around two towns, Moora and Gin Gin, that they established.
+Settlers attracted to the Yued region by its fertile land and steady growth of yam fields initially focused their pastoral work around two towns, Moora and Gingin, that they established.
 George Grey, governor of South Australia and New Zealand, noted that the region was a location where "more had been done here to secure a provision from the ground by hard manual labour than I could have believed it in the power of uncivilised man to accomplish".
 The first permanent settlers arrived in the region in 1846.

 During this time, Yued people assisted explorers and settlers who were establishing themselves in Moora and Gingin by providing advice on land cultivation and helping them locate water, with some also finding employment on farming stations.
 However, Yued living conditions were soon compromised and they were often displaced from their land into the fringes of towns due to settler-introduced diseases, with many contracting syphilis, bronchitis and cyclical outbreaks of measles.

 New Norcia

 In 1845 a Catholic Missionary party led by Rosendo Salvado, a Spanish Benedictine monk, established themselves on the bank of Moore River.
-Salvado aimed to convert Aboriginal people and equip them with supposedly 'Western' skills like farming without compromising their Indigenous identity.
-Salvado recruited Yued people from Gin-Gin and Moora, providing them with housing and land to practice farming skills, and hiring some as mission employees.
+Salvado aimed to convert Aboriginal people and equip them with supposedly "Western" skills like farming without compromising their Indigenous identity.
+Salvado recruited Yued people from Gingin and Moora, providing them with housing and land to practise farming skills, and hiring some as mission employees.
 The community developed into the monastic town of New Norcia, a prominent town of the Yued region.

 By 1847, some Yued people allowed their children to live with the monks.
 New Norcia Mission began housing and teaching young boys, as Salvado believed the centre could not cater to girls (a sentiment which was overturned in 1861).
 The mission gave Indigenous children a structured education, responsibilities through chores, and lessons in sport and musical instruments.
-To raise funds for the mission, Salvado picked 5 Yued children to take to Europe to showcase the successful conversion of "Native" children to the courts of Europe.
-By 1858, 92 Aboriginal people (including 26 children) from Moora and Gin Gin resided in the New Norcia community.
+To raise funds for the mission, Salvado picked five Yued children to take to Europe to showcase the successful conversion of "native" children to the courts of Europe.
+By 1858, 92 Aboriginal people (including 26 children) from Moora and Gingin resided in the New Norcia community.

 Conflicts later arose within the New Norcia community, with Aboriginal residents resenting the lack of care due to the reduction of government subsidies and changing direction of the mission.
 In 1911, residents were encouraged to leave the mission, leading to some finding jobs on the outskirts of the Perth metropolitan area and others finding dwellings on the fringes of town.